xhlove/WVGuesser/README.md

 # Changes done

-Removal of excessive prints, addition of a notification system (to be specified in the build, activated by default), English translation & "BruteForce" results sent in Json.
+Removal of excessive prints, addition of a notification system, English translation & "BruteForce" results sent in Json.

 # Suggest a better solution